 - The File Placement Optimizer (FPO) function is supported on IBM Storage Scale GPFS V5, V4, and V3.5 for both the Linux and AIX operating systems.
 For V3.5, the Linux (x86 and Power) operating system requires APAR IV28687 and the AIX operating system requires APAR IV40108. - AFM ADR (primary/secondary filesets) is not supported on an FPO enabled file system. - With the AFM function, if you want to maintain data locality on both home and cache, they must have the same Failure Group configuration.
-Additionally, block placement policy must be set via write-affinity-failure-group at both sites. - Twin-tailed disks are supported in an FPO pool only when a single NSD server is defined for each disk. - Nodes running the GPFS File Placement Optimizer feature cannot coexist or interoperate with nodes running GPFS V3.4 or earlier releases of GPFS. - Contact scale@us.ibm.com if you plan to deploy a cluster with more than 32 nodes in a Shared Nothing Cluster, or SNC, in which no disks in the cluster are served by more than a single node.
+Additionally, block placement policy must be set via write-affinity-failure-group at both sites. - Twin-tailed disks are supported in an FPO pool only when a single NSD server is defined for each disk. - The FPO function is not supported on the Debian distribution or Linux on IBM Z. - Nodes running the GPFS File Placement Optimizer feature cannot coexist or interoperate with nodes running GPFS V3.4 or earlier releases of GPFS. - Contact scale@us.ibm.com if you plan to deploy a cluster with more than 32 nodes in a Shared Nothing Cluster, or SNC, in which no disks in the cluster are served by more than a single node.
 This includes FPO nodes.
 Shared Nothing Clusters that are larger than 32 nodes must be reviewed and approved by IBM before deployment.
 This limitation applies to clusters that have more than 32 nodes that have disks serving a file system with data replication enabled, and these disks are only accessible from a single node.